What's New in watchOS 6

-Taptic Chimes are a new Apple Watch feature designed to provide a silent taptic touch on your wrist at every hour.
+Taptic Chimes are an Apple Watch feature designed to provide a silent taptic touch on your wrist at every hour.
 If sound is turned on, you'll also hear an audible chime.

 There's also a Taptic Time feature accessible in Settings that causes the Apple Watch to tap a haptic version of the time.
 This setting is customizable, so you can have it tap in morse code or with various tap lengths to distinguish hours and minutes.

 Holding two fingers on the watch face tells you the time out loud if the feature is enabled in the Settings app.

 New and Updated Apps

-The new Audiobooks app is designed to let you listen to your audiobooks on your wrist without the need to start an audiobook on your iPhone.
+The Audiobooks app is designed to let you listen to your audiobooks on your wrist without the need to start an audiobook on your iPhone.

 Apple Books titles in your Reading Now list automatically syncs to your watch.
 Tapping on the cover of a book in Audiobooks causes it to play right where you left off regardless of which device you were listening on.

-Calculator is new to the Apple Watch in watchOS 6, allowing you to do quick calculations right on your wrist.
+A Calculator app has been added to the Apple Watch in watchOS 6, allowing you to do quick calculations right on your wrist.
 Calculator includes a built-in tool for calculating a tip and splitting a bill with friends.